Property developers learn from London's dukes and earls

 A partnership between British developer Delancey and the development arm of Qatar's sovereign wealth fund, which will start work on the 67-acre East Village scheme once this summer's Olympic Games are over, is adopting a similar "placemaking" approach.

-It has even hired the former chief executive of Cadogan Estates, which owns much of London's trendy Chelsea district, as its chairman after paying 557 million pounds ($883 million) for the site last August.
+It has even hired the former chief executive of Cadogan Estates, which owns much of London's trendy Chelsea district, as its chairman after paying 557 million pounds for the site last August.

 "I was one of the relatively small number of people with experience managing a chunk of London with a long term view," Stuart Corbyn told Reuters.
 "The approach with East Village will be long-term though I'm not suggesting we will be there for 250 years."